Fariha-1999/Doctor-Alert-System/README.md

 Convert patient speech into text, analyze medical risk levels, and alert doctors automatically for critical cases.

 **Key Features:**
-- Synthetic patient audio generation using gTTS.
+- Generate synthetic patient audio from text using gTTS (text-to-speech) based on the MedDialog-EN-10k dataset.
+(Original task is audio-to-text, but no audio dataset was available, so synthetic audio was created from text.)
 - Audio preprocessing and transcription with OpenAI Whisper.
 - Hybrid risk profiling using:
   - Keyword-based detection (high & medium risk terms)